-The water falls from the weir, then passes through a mesh and sponge filter where any particles are trapped allowing them to be easily removed.
-Next, the water passes through an acrylic panel which spreads the flow over the trickle filter (Fig. 3).
+The filtration system is comprised of an initial slotted acrylic panel which spreads the water flow equally over the filter media.
+The water then passes through a mesh and sponge filter where any particles are trapped allowing them to be easily removed.

+Next, the water passes through another acrylic panel which spreads the flow over the trickle filter.
 This type of filter both oxygenates the water and breaks down any waste.
 The water exits the bottom of the filter section and is pushed back to the spray bar via the pump.